 Dr. David Crawford received his undergraduate degree from Hanover College in Indiana, and his doctorate in medicine from the University of Louisville School of Medicine in Kentucky.
 He performed his surgical internship and residency at the Abington Memorial Hospital in Abington, Pennsylvania.
 Dr. Crawford completed a minimally invasive (laparoscopic) surgery fellowship program at Cedars-Sinai Medical Center in Los Angeles, California.

-Dr. Crawford is a native of Indiana.
-He and his wife, also a physician, have three children.
-Actively involved in the community, he is a staunch supporter in the Boy Scouts of America.
+Dr Crawford is a native of Indiana.
+He has three children.
+He is actively involved in the community.
+He is a staunch supporter of the Boy Scouts of America and the Girl Scouting programs.